crytic/building-secure-contracts/development-guidelines/token_integration.md

 ## ERC-721 tokens

-### ERC conformity
+### Suggested ERC-721 conformity checks
-Contracts might have different behaviors from their original ERC specification, manually review that:
+Contracts might have different behavior from their original ERC specification.
+Manually review that:

-- [ ] **Transfering tokens to 0x0 should revert.** Several tokens allow transfering to 0x0, counting these as burned, however the ERC-721 standard requires to revert in such case.
+- [ ] **Transfering tokens to 0x0 reverts.** Several tokens allow transfering to 0x0, counting these as burned, however the ERC-721 standard requires a revert in such case.
-- [ ] **safeTransferFrom functions are implemented with the correct signature** Several tokens do not implement these functions.
+- [ ] **safeTransferFrom functions are implemented with the correct signature.** Several tokens do not implement these functions.
 As a result, transferring NFTs into a contract can result in loss of assets.
 - [ ] **The name, decimals, and symbol functions are present if used.** These functions are optional in the ERC721 standard and might not be present.
-- [ ] **if used, decimals should return uint8(0)** Other values are not valid.
+- [ ] **If used, decimals should return uint8(0).** Other values are not valid.
-- [ ] **The name and symbol functions can return an empty string**.
-This is allowed by the standard.
+- [ ] **The name and symbol functions can return an empty string.** This is allowed by the standard.
 - [ ] **ownerOf reverts if the `tokenId` is invalid or it was already burned.
 This function cannot return 0x0**.
 This is required by the standard, but it is not always properly implemented.
-- [ ] **Transferring an NFT clears the its approvals**.
+- [ ] **Transferring an NFT clears its approvals**.
 This is required by the standard.
 - [ ] **The token id from an NFT cannot be changed during its lifetime**.
 This is required by the standard.

-### ERC common risks
+### Common risks to ERC-721

 ERC-721 contracts are exposed to the following risks when implementing:

-- [ ] **The onERC721Received callback cannot be exploited.** External calls in the transfer functions can lead to reentrancies.
-This is particulary risky when the callback is not explicit (e.g. when [calling `safeMint`](https://www.paradigm.xyz/2021/08/the-dangers-of-surprising-code/)).
+- [ ] **The onERC721Received callback is commonly exploited.** External calls in the transfer functions can lead to reentrancies.
+This is particulary risky when the callback is not explicit.
+E.g., when [calling `safeMint`](https://www.paradigm.xyz/2021/08/the-dangers-of-surprising-code/).
-- [ ] **Minting safely transfer an NFT to a smart contract**.
+- [ ] **Minting safely transfers an NFT to a smart contract**.
 If there is a function to mint, it should properly handle minting new tokens to a smart contract (similarly to `safeTransferFrom`) to avoid loss of assets.
 - [ ] **Burning clears approvals**.
 If there is a function to burn, it should clear previous approvals.